Wyrup/astronauts/documentation/wdt_import_fields.sparqlbook.md

         {SELECT ?item
         WHERE
                 {?item a wd:Q5.}
         ORDER BY ?item
+        OFFSET 0
         #OFFSET 10000
         #OFFSET 20000
-        OFFSET 30000
+        #OFFSET 30000
         LIMIT 10000

         }